 The Digital Security Authority (DSA) acts as the Single Point of Contact and the National Competent Authority (NCA) for implementing the NIS (Network and Information Security) Directive (EU) 2016/1148 in Cyprus, whilst also incorporating the National CSIRT (CSIRT-CY).
-It covers all of the sectors mentioned in the NIS Directive (energy, transport, banking, financial market infrastructures, drinking water, health, digital infrastructures), as well as many governmental services and the electronic communications sector.
+It covers all of the sectors mentioned in the NIS Directive (energy, transport, banking, financial market infrastructures, drinking water, health, digital infrastructures), as well as wastewater, many governmental services and the electronic communications sector.

-The DSA is an independent governmental agency under the supervision of the Commissioner of Communications.
-It is responsible for the implementation of the NIS Directive, with a strong focus on upgrading and maintaining high levels of cybersecurity for all of the operators of essential services and critical information infrastructures in our country, including operators in the energy, water, transport, health, banking, financial market infrastructure, and digital infrastructure sectors.
 The establishment of the Digital Security Authority, which incorporates the National CSIRT, is crucial to significantly raising the cybersecurity posture and capabilities of Cyprus, securing our society, and boosting our international competitiveness, helping to contribute to the development of our economy in the process.

-5.2 Subnational (Federal, Regional and Local)
+Subnational (Federal, Regional and Local)